 - Payday advance app.
 A payday advance app like Earnin, Dave, or Brigit will advance you cash in advance of your payday from your employer.
 However, you’ll need a steady job, a smartphone with location tracking, and an active eligible bank account to get the payday advance.
 In addition, watch out for membership fees, subscription fees, tips, and instant transfer fees on a payday advance app that can add up.
 Although these fees are not quoted in the form of an APR, the APR can be higher than payday loans and other borrowing options and payday advance apps don’t follow state and federal lending laws.

 - Student loan.
-A student loan is a type of loan designed to help students with financial costs of post-secondary education.
+A student loan is a type of debt designed to help students with financial costs of post-secondary education.
 The interest is substantially lower than other loans and the repayment may be deferred until the student has finished school.
 There are two main types – federal student loans and private student loans.

 - Payday alternative loan.
 A payday alternative loan, also called PAL, is a short term unsecured loan offered by some credit unions.
 PALs have lower fees than payday loans and there are restrictions on how many of these payday alternative loans a borrower can take out in a 6 month period.
 Loan amounts are $200 to $1,000 and repayment terms are one to six months.
 Because the APR is much lower on a PAL, loan offers are contingent on being a member of the credit union and demonstrating basic financial qualifications such no recent bankruptcy.